swanframe/crm/README.md

 - **Dashboard**: After login, users are redirected to `/dashboard` for an overview.
 - **Manage Customers**: Go to `/customers` to perform CRUD operations on customers (requires Admin, Operator, or Contributor role).
 - **Manage Stores**: Go to `/stores` to perform CRUD operations on stores (requires Admin, Operator, or Contributor role).
 - **Manage Reservations**: Go to `/reservations` to perform CRUD operations on reservations (requires Admin, Operator, or Contributor role).
 When adding or editing a reservation, an optional checkbox allows sending details to the store's WhatsApp number (if configured).
+The WhatsApp message now includes a list of upcoming reservations for the same store until the end of the month (limited to 30 reservations).
 - **Manage Revenues**: Go to `/revenues` to perform CRUD operations on revenue entries (requires Admin, Operator, or Contributor role).
 From the revenue detail page (`/revenues/<revenue_id>`), users can send a revenue report to the store's WhatsApp number (if configured).
 - **Manage Revenue Types**: Go to `/revenue_types` to perform CRUD operations on revenue types (requires Admin or Operator role).
 - **Manage Revenue Targets**: View, add, edit, and delete monthly revenue targets for a store in the store detail page (`/stores/<store_id>`).
 - **Manage Users**: Admins can manage users at `/users`.
 - **Profile and Settings**: Access `/profile` and `/settings` for user account management.
 - **WhatsApp Settings** (Optional): Admins can configure the WhatsApp API token (e.g., for Fonnte) at `/whatsapp_settings`.
-This enables the optional WhatsApp notification feature for reservations and revenue reports.
+This enables the enhanced WhatsApp notification feature for reservations (including upcoming reservations list) and revenue reports.
 If not configured, the sending options will be disabled or ineffective.

 ## Screenshots